mt5h/ContainerDirectRouting/README.md

 ## Architecture

-This app span multiple containers of the mock-app reachable directly trought the traefik proxy.
+This app spawn multiple instances of the mock-app container and make the direcly reachable trought the traefik proxy.

 In order to do that the mock-app accept requests for a specific path with the container name in it (but can be something else), like this:

 ```